 - Aid applications have no influence on students’ selections for admission.

 Legal residents of the state of Maryland can apply for Maryland Higher Education Commission (MHEC) aid programs.
 They offer grants and scholarships based on financial need or merit, or a combination of both.
 Many of these aid programs only require the FAFSA, but some require additional application steps.
 MHEC has a March 1 FAFSA deadline.
 For more details, visit the MHEC website or call 410-260-4565.

 For more information visit Towson University's Departmental Scholarships web page.

 TU Scholarship Seeker

 For information on scholarships from other university departments and the state of Maryland, visit the Scholarship Seeker.

-Institutionally based financial aid will not transfer from a prior school to Towson University, and other aid offers may change.
+Institutionally based financial aid will not transfer from a prior school to TU, and other aid offers may change.